Mike and Tammy Wilson started from the ground up when they purchased 75 acres in 1999.

 Alleyways were installed to facilitate rotational grazing, as were nine frost-free automatic waterers connected by a water distribution system.
 Forage density is maintained by providing 2.5 acres to every cow-calf pair.

 To minimize soil disturbance from hoof traffic during winter months, Mike experimented with portable wagons and bale grazing.
-He was one of two Kentucky farmers to participate in a six-state, three-year project with the USDA Natural Resource Conservation Service to evaluate the practical, economic, and ecological benefits of bale grazing.
+He was one of two Kentucky farmers to participate in a six-state, three-year project with the USDA Natural Resources Conservation Service to evaluate the practical, economic, and ecological benefits of bale grazing.

 In addition to labor and machinery costs, a benefit of bale grazing is the improved capture of nutrients (nitrogen, phosphorus, and potassium).
 About 80 percent of nutrients fed to cattle pass through their gut into their manure.
 When managed property, the nutrients and organic matter in manure can be recycled to produce crops and forage, while saving money.